 But that’s not all – Esslingen actually has two separate markets: the traditional Christmas market and the Medieval market, together offering hundreds of unique stalls selling everything you can imagine.

 It’s all a bit overwhelming, but in the most wonderful way.
+It didn’t make my list of best Christmas markets in Europe for no reason!

 So, what did I see?
 Where did I go?
 If you’re interested in visiting the Esslingen Christmas & Medieval Market for yourself, here’s a rundown of everything you need to know, including important dates, locations, what to eat and what to buy!